dragonnova5091/internship_files/README.md

 #############################

-the required programs/modules are ruby and samtools. preferably  ruby 1.8.7+
+the required programs/modules are ruby and samtools. preferably  ruby 1.8.7+,
-            samtools 1.4+ ~ samtools can't be run on a windows computer it requrires a linux or mac system i think shell scripts run like a batch, no requirements there
+            samtools 1.4+ ~ samtools can't be run on a windows computer it requrires a linux or mac system. i think shell scripts run like a batch, no requirements there